abitofhelp/functional/README.md

 | **Desktop** | ✅ Full | Standard Ada runtime |
 | **Embedded** | ✅ Full | Pure packages, no heap allocation, no I/O |

-This is a pure library with no I/O dependencies.
-It works on any platform that supports Ada 2022, including embedded targets with restricted runtimes.

 ## Quick Start

 ### Installation